kozraf/Jenkins_with_TF/readme.md

          AWS_CREDENTIALS = credentials('creds_ID_from_step_2')
      }
      ```
-   - Check the provided Jenkins file for more details.
+   - Check the provided Jenkins file (sample-pipeline.txt) for more details.

 6. **Jenkins Pipeline Configuration**:
+   - Logon to Jenkins
+   - Choose "Create a new Item"
+   - Choose "Pipeline" and add a name
-   - When creating the Jenkins pipeline, ensure to select "This project is parameterized".
+   - Scroll down and select "This project is parameterized", then "Choice Parameter" and fill accordingly:
-   - For the `action` parameter, provide the following choices:
+   - For name choose `action` (lowercase!!!), then in "Choices" copy below:
      - plan
      - apply --auto-approve
      - destroy --auto-approve
      - state show (Provide Terraform resource name here)
      - state list
+   - On the bottom choose "pipeline script" and copy content of sample-pipeline.txt
+   - Click Save

+7. **Jenkins Pipeline usage**

+    - Open newly created Jenkins project
+    - Choose Build with Parameters
+    - Choose "plan" as action
+    - Hit "Build"
+    - Wait till "plan" build will finish
+    - Review Console Output
+    - Choose Build with Parameters
+    - Choose "apply --auto-approve" as action
+    - Hit "Build"
+    - Wait till "plan" build will finish
+    - Review Console Output
+    - Confirm that S3 bucket and DynamoDB are build

 ## Contributing